ReactiveX/rxjs/doc/writing-marble-tests.md

 ## Marble Syntax

-Marble syntax is a string represents events happening over "time".
+Marble syntax is a string which represents events happening over "time".
 The first character of any marble string always represents the "zero frame".
 A "frame" is somewhat analogous to a virtual millisecond.

 - `"-"` time: 10 "frames" of time passage.